soniamontero/findmyflock-demo/PROCESS.md

     Make sure your changes don't break anything else.
 Fix anything broken.

-5. Commit your branch to GitHub using a graphical git utility such as GitX, Tower, or Github Desktop.
+5. Commit and push your branch to GitHub using a graphical git utility such as GitX, Tower, or Github Desktop.

 6. Create a pull request using the template.